 - transporting displays to exhibition sites and installing and dismantling exhibition displays.

-Museum exhibition designers design and prepare plans for museum exhibitions in consultation with commissioning departments.
-The work involves many similar activities to those outlined above, but some activities which are specific to museum design may include:
+Museum exhibition work involves many similar activities to those outlined above, but tasks specific to museum design include:

 - ensuring all exhibitions and displays have a definite link to the museum's other collections and overall theme;